platatat/fractal/README.md

 meson build
 ```

-Run ninja from inside the build directory to build.
-One process runs a server and another runs a client.
+Run ninja from inside the build directory to build the project.
+Run a server in one process and a client in another.
 The server must be started first.

 ```bash
 cd build